rabbitmq/rabbitmq-website/site/tutorial-five-python.md

   </div>
 </div>

-In this example, we're going to send messages that describe animals.
-The messages will be send with routing key that consists of three properties (two dots).
+In this example, we're going to send messages that all describe animals.
+The messages will be sent with a routing key that consists of three properties (two dots).
 The first property in routing key will describe a colour, second a size and third a species:
 `<colour>.<size>.<species>`.